Small permutation classes: Introduction

-Moving beyond the growth rate $0$ classes, Kaiser and Klazar~\cite{kaiser:on-growth-rates:} proved that the only growth rates of permutation classes (they are in this case proper, unadjectivated, growth rates) less than $2$ are positive solutions to $1-2x^k+x^{k+1}$ for some $k\ge 0$, i.e., that the speeds of such classes are logarithmically asymptotic to the $k$-Fibonacci numbers for some $k$.
-Later, Klazar~\cite{klazar:on-the-least-ex:} showed that there are only countably many permutation classes with such growth rates.
-Two natural questions are then \begin{enumerate} \item What is the next (lower, upper, proper) growth rate after $2$?
-(Asked by Kaiser and Klazar~\cite{kaiser:on-growth-rates:}.) \item What is the smallest (lower, upper, proper) growth rate for which there are uncountably many permutation classes?
-(Asked by Klazar~\cite{klazar:on-the-least-ex:}.) \end{enumerate} We provide answers to both of these: Answer 1 is
+Moving beyond the growth rate $0$ classes, Kaiser and Klazar~\cite{kaiser:on-growth-rates:} proved that the only growth rates of permutation classes (they are in this case proper, unadjectivated, growth rates) less than $2$ are positive roots of $1-2x^k+x^{k+1}$ for some $k\ge 0$, i.e., that the speeds of such classes are logarithmically asymptotic to the $k$-Fibonacci numbers for some $k$.
+Later, Klazar~\cite{klazar:on-the-least-ex:} showed that there are only countably many permutation classes with these growth rates.
+Two natural questions are then \begin{enumerate} \item Kaiser and Klazar~\cite{kaiser:on-growth-rates:}: What is the next (lower, upper, proper) growth rate after $2$? \item Klazar~\cite{klazar:on-the-least-ex:}: What is the smallest (lower, upper, proper) growth rate for which there are uncountably many permutation classes? \end{enumerate} We provide answers to both of these: Answer 1 (see Theorem~\ref{small-growth-rates}) is